Pamela Colman Smith: The Artist Who Brought The RWS to Life

 Pamela Colman Smith: Life and Work by Colleen Lynch & Melissa Staiger

-Pamela Coleman Smith: The Pious Pixie by Dawn G. Robinson (published by Fonthill Media)
+Pamela Colman Smith: The Pious Pixie by Dawn G. Robinson (published by Fonthill Media)

 Secrets of the Waite Smith Tarot by Marcus Katz & Tali Goodwin (published by Llewellyn) - I personally love this resource because it goes so deep into not just the history of the deck, but the lives of both A.E.
 Waite and Pamela Colman Smith, even documenting the people and places in their lives that helped shape the deck.